DavidDiazGuerra/gpuRIR/README.md

 ## Installation
 You can use `pip` to install **gpuRIR** from our repository through `pip install  https://github.com/DavidDiazGuerra/gpuRIR/zipball/master`.
-You can also clone or download our repository and run `python setup.py install`.
+You can also clone or download our repository and run `pip install gpuRIR/`.

 ## License